rhyexplores/Cyberscan_AI/README.md

 CyberScan AI is a supervised machine learning project that classifies network traffic as **Benign** or **Malicious** using the **NSL-KDD dataset**.

-The project covers the complete ML pipeline: **data preprocessing, feature selection, model training, evaluation, and deployment using Streamlit.**
+The project covers the complete ML pipeline: **data preprocessing, feature selection, model training, evaluation, and interactive deployment using Streamlit.**

 ---